 - Your childcare provider needs to be registered, whether it's a nursery, agency or home careworker.

 - Make sure you're using an “approved childcare” provider before checking to see what help you qualify for.

-You can see the HRMC rules for what counts as an approved childcare provider on their website.
+You can see the HMRC rules for what counts as an approved childcare provider on their website.

 How many hours can I get?

 - You can generally get 15 hours a week of free childcare if your child is between 3 and 4 years old.